 I'm Thinking of Suicide.
-How Can I Stop?
+How Can I Get Help?

-If you have been thinking about suicide, get help right away.
+If you have been thinking about suicide, it is important to get help right away.

 If you need to talk with someone right now, resources are available 24/7 to help you by calling or texting: